LATEST NEWS

 Pointed chisel

-Pointed chisels are used in a concrete breaker to apply as much force as possible through a small single point within your surface.
-This is the most common chisel you will expect to see being used with a concrete breaker, as they are ideal for the densest of concrete areas.
+Pointed chisels are used in a concrete breaker to apply as much force as possible through a small single point.
+This is the most common chisel you will expect to see being used with a concrete breaker, as they are ideal for the densest of surfaces.

 Flat chisel